 On June 30, 1845, Col. Ethan Allen Hitchcock was stationed at Fort Jessup in Louisiana.
 He had just learned of orders to move the army to the west bank of the Rio Grande.
 Hitchcock believed Texas had no right to claim the territory they were ordered to defend.
 He wrote in his diary:

 Fort Jessup, La., June 30, 1845.
 Orders came last evening by express from Washington City directing General [Zachary] Taylor to move without any delay to some point on the coast near the Sabine or elsewhere, and as soon as he shall hear of the acceptance by the Texas convention of the annexation resolutions of our Congress he is immediately to proceed with his whole command to the extreme western border of Texas and take up a position on the banks of or near the Rio Grande, and he is to expel any armed force of Mexicans who may cross that river.

 With thanks to the History Is A Weapon blog.
-This story was updated from the 2014 version.
+This story was updated in 2018.